aseempatni/MentionMe/README.md

   *  ```topicTermFile.txt : <topicId>#<term1><space><prob>#<term2><space><prob>...```

 #### Feature Extraction
-* run ```python extractFeatures.py ValidTweets.txt UserFriends.txt w_score```.
-This will print the features dictionary which is a dictionary of list of features indexed by tweet Id in ```Features.txt```. w_score is for the ageing factor.
-UserFriends.txt should be a dictionary of list of friend Ids indexed by userId.
+* run ```python extractFeatures.py ValidTweets.txt friendList_main.txt w_score```.
+This will print the features dictionary which is a dictionary of list of features indexed by tweet Id in ```Features.txt```. w_score is for the ageing factor. friendListmain.txt should be of the format present in the algeria folder.